Europa 2000 Secondary School

 The Europa 2000 Economic, Tourism and Information Technology Education Centre Foundation, which maintains the school, was established in 1992.
 Its main objective is to train competent and experienced professionals, who can flexibly adapt to economic changes.

-Our further goal is to educate tolerant citizens of healthy identity, open to the world with a clear vision, while sharing European values.
-To achieve the above-mentioned objectives – according to the intents of the founders – we ensure the learner-friendly, family-type environment to each student of ours.
-In the interest of the development of student talents the necessary resources in staff and equipment help with the conveyance of knowledge adjusted to the level of development of the students, necessary for passing the school leaving exam and the acquisition of the professional knowledge required to pass the intermediate language exam.
-The organisation of extra-curricular cultural, sports and other entertaining programs provide school life with experiences.
+Our further goal is to educate tolerant citizens with a healthy identity, who are open to the world with a clear vision, while also sharing European values.
+To achieve the above-mentioned objectives – according to the intents of the founders – we ensure a learner-friendly, family-type environment to each student of ours.
+In the interest of the development of student talents, the necessary resources in staff and equipment help with the conveyance of knowledge adjusted to the level of development of the students, necessary for passing the school leaving exam and the acquisition of the professional knowledge required to pass the intermediate language exam.
+The organisation of extra-curricular cultural, sports and other entertaining programs provide many school-life experiences.
 The establishment of democratic values is ensured within the framework of the Students’ Government and Student Assemblies.

 The basic principles of our institution:

-- It is our basic principle that our staff be comprised of highly-qualified, motivated and co-operating teachers applying up-to-date methods.
+• It is our basic principle that our staff be comprised of highly-qualified and motivated teachers who teach cooperatively to apply up-to-date methods.

-- Tolerance, open thinking and creating opportunities lie at the heart of our education.
+• Tolerance, open-mindedness, and creating opportunities lie at the heart of our education.

 Our school has nearly 500 daytime students and as many as 40 full-time teachers.
-In the 3 buildings of ours there are 40 classrooms, among them several technical classrooms (TV studio, cinema room, scientific rooms, apprentice restaurant, training kitchen, computer stock), a library with 13 000 volumes and a sports ground with artificial turf.
-The high-quality school facilities ensure the conditions for modern teaching and learning, responding to present needs.
+Our 3 buildings are comprised of 40 classrooms.
+Among them there are several technical classrooms (TV studio, cinema room, scientific rooms, apprentice restaurant, training kitchen, computer stock), a library with 13 000 volumes, and a sports ground with artificial turf.
+The high-quality school facilities ensure the conditions for modern teaching and learning are met, and that we are responding to present and future needs.
 Our air-conditioned classrooms are equipped with smartboards, active boards and overhead projectors.
 Our teachers are provided with laptops, by which we have started the digital education of the 21st century.
-Individual differences and characteristics

-- Student teacher system.
-With the help of the program students in need of support or extra tuition can relearn difficult study materials and topics from their peers in ’student language’.
+• The student-teacher system: With the help of the program, students in need of support or extra tuition can revise difficult study materials and topics from their peers in ’student language’.

-- Our own study materials are applied in our sections, which guide our students’ professional and career decisions.
+• Our own study materials are applied in our courses which guide our students’ professional and career decisions.

-- In addition to personality development, we pay special attention to the safety and well-being of our children, in which the “Nemecsek Program” provides assistance.
+• In addition to personality development, we pay special attention to the safety and well-being of our children, in which receives assistance and guidance from the “Nemecsek Program”.

-- Our title of “European Parliament Ambassador School” in 2019 obliges us to introduce our young people to the workings and values of the EU.
+• Our title of “European Parliament Ambassador School” in 2019 obliges us to introduce our young people to the workings and values of the EU.
+The establishment of democratic values is ensured within the framework of the Students’ Government and Student Assemblies (DÖK).

-In the educational system of Europe 2000 Secondary School the two major areas play a significant role in the successful implementation of the project.
-We can make good use of the professional experience of both educational training specializations and alternative pedagogical programme in connection with the tender and its implementation.
+In the educational system of Europe 2000 Secondary School two major areas play a significant role in the successful implementation of project method teaching.
+We can make good use of the professional experience of both educational training specializations and an alternative pedagogical programme in connection with the implementation of this teaching method.

 Our principles on education and training

 Creating the demand for life-long learning is considered to be our main mission.
-With thorough professionalism and methodological diversity (co-operative learning, project method, small group trainings, use of ICT tools, competence-based training, enrichment and differentiation) our teachers ensure the possibility of the acquisition of high-level culture and knowledge meeting the challenges of our times, which will make it possible both to develop talented students and to provide support for the students lagging behind.
+With thorough professionalism and methodological diversity (co-operative learning, project method, small group trainings, use of ICT tools, competence-based training, enrichment and differentiation), our teachers ensure the possibility of the acquisition of high-level culture and knowledge, thus meeting the challenges of our times.
+This will make it possible both to develop talented students and to provide support for the students lagging behind.

 Individual differences and characteristics